sgpinkus/minutemap/README.md

 RANGE     ::= DIGITS | DIGITS "-" DIGITS
 ```

-The grammar does not allow use of the same type of token twice (ex "dom12.dom13", "q1.apr") and enforces a hierarchy.
+The grammar does not allow use of the same type of token twice (ex "dom12.dom13") or certain chaining (ex "q1.apr").

 MOY and DOW have aliases MONTH and WEEKDAY not shown in EBNF: